OUR EXPERTS WERE HERE

 Alaska Small Ship Cruises to/from Seattle

-These “positioning” cruises offer a longer expedition covering the entire Inside Passage as well as British Columbia and often the San Juan Islands.
-Small ship cruises from Seattle to Alaska range from 13 to 15 days and often represent a significant value.
-For two options, see Treasures of the Inside Passage aboard National Geographic vessels and Inside Passage with Olympic National Park & 2 Days in Glacier Bay.
+These “positioning” cruises offer a longer expedition (typically 13-15 days) covering the entire Inside Passage as well as British Columbia and often the San Juan Islands.
+And they are often a significant value.

-For a more epic route, consider an Alaska to Japan cruise, an Aleutian Island cruise or a voyage from Alaska to Russia.
-These small ship expeditions in the Bering Sea are longer and provide rich culture, unique and abundant wildlife, and dramatic coastline.
-Select departures even venture across the Arctic Circle.
+For a more epic route, consider a Northwest Passage cruise or an Aleutian Island cruise.
+These expeditions are longer and provide rich culture, unique and abundant wildlife, and dramatic coastline.

 Consider Your Special Interests

 Even if you’ve narrowed down where you want to cruise, it can still be overwhelming.
-We advise next considering your special interests and travel needs to find the best small ship Alaska cruises for your group.
+We advise next considering your special interests and needs: group size, ages of travelers, your activity/wildlife interests, desire to include Denali and so on.

 AT YOUR SERVICE